 Should you handle your own controversy or audit?

 At the outset, anyone facing a tax controversy, tax audit or appeal can attempt to resolve their issues without professional help or guidance.
 In my 34+ years of IRS experience, I can say without hesitation that in my opinion, the majority of taxpayers - whether individuals, partnerships, corporations or other entity types - ended up with a better resolution or settlement when they were represented by professionals.
 Again - get IRS tax help as soon as you know of a pending audit or collection matter.

 The IRS and State tax controversy resolution settlement process can be complicated.
 To be successful on their own, a taxpayer would have to devote a significant amount of time in studying the Internal Revenue Code, Regulations, case law, Rulings, Procedures. the Internal Revenue Manual (IRM - the "Bible" IRS employees must follow) and tax strategies for negotiating a favorable tax controversy resolution.
 Without this effort, I firmly believe that it is far more likely that a taxpayer will end up with a less favorable "deal" for himself or herself.
 Bottom line - the additional tax, penalty and interest the taxpayer will end up having to pay may be significantly more costly in the long run than the actual cost of representation by a tax resolution specialist (typically an enrolled agent or CPA) who could have obtained a more favorable resolution.
 Not all accountants, attorneys or enrolled agents offer tax resolution services.
 It is a specialized field of practice and you really should seek the help of a tax resolution specialist if you are in a controversy - or potential controversy - with the IRS or a state tax agency.

 When Do You Need Professional Help?

-While I generally do not recommend any taxpayer take on the IRS or a State tax agency on their own, I am very sensitive to clients with financial challenges and may be able to suggest ways for them to get help and guidance while keeping their out-of-pocket costs for help down.
-For example, I have had a number of clients who were successful in getting their IRS and other state controversies resolved by having me "hold their hand" through the process by using my help in a consultation capacity.
+While I generally do not recommend any taxpayer take on the IRS or a State tax agency on their own, I am very sensitive to clients with financial challenges and may be able to suggest ways for them to get IRS tax help and guidance while keeping their out-of-pocket costs for tax help down.
+For example, I have had a number of clients who were successful in getting their IRS and other state controversies resolved by having me "hold their hand" through the process by using my help and guidance in a consultation capacity.
 So, if you feel capable of and comfortable with working over the telephone, fax or mail (or, in rare circumstances - face-to-face) with an IRS Revenue Officer, IRS Revenue Agent, IRS Tax Compliance Officer (TCO), IRS Appeals Officer or IRS Settlement Officer, or any other employee involved in your IRS or California tax audit or collection controversy, then retaining me to hold your hand (which means that I will be providing you with an explanation of your options, strategic guidance, review of documents, and specific suggestions) could make the difference between the success or failure of your tax resolution efforts!

 Let me stress this point again.
 I am not recommending that anyone who does not have a good knowledge of IRS tax law and agency regulations and procedures attempt to resolve their own tax controversy themselves.
 Using the tax resolution services of a tax resolution specialist - and particularly one with extensive and successful IRS technical employment experience - is advisable based upon my experience.